The Brave (band): Mead's departure and Aura (2017–2020)

+Return to touring (2023–present)

+After an unannounced hiatus of three years, the band revealed on their social media in May 2023 that they've since reunited and planned on releasing new music.
+In September, to celebrate the 10th anniversary of their debut EP Endless, the band announced two limited edition vinyl pressings from Summit Distro.

+The Brave later released their first single in nearly 5 years, "Breaking Out", alongside an accompanying music video in November 2024.
+Tour dates supporting In Hearts Wake were also announced for early-2025.
+The Brave performed at the first four shows with Reliqa later replacing them for the remaining shows.

 Musical style

 The Brave's genre has been categorised as hardcore, post-hardcore, and metalcore.
 Their debut EP Endless was described as taking influences from Bring Me the Horizon, While She Sleeps and Underoath.
 The Brave lists these bands as influences to their sound, as well as Linkin Park, Northlane, and Architects.
 Frontman Nathan Toussaint also lists Incubus and Slipknot as major influences in his life as well.